yauh-ask/notes/dockerfile.md

 FROM python:3.9-rc-buster

-# Setting up Docker environment
+Setting up Docker environment:  WORKDIR /code

-WORKDIR /code
-# Export env variables.
+Export env variables:

 ENV FLASK_APP app.py
 ENV FLASK_RUN_HOST 0.0.0.0
-###

-#Copy requirements file from current directory to file in
-#containers code directory we have just created.
+Copy requirements file from current directory to file in containers code directory we have just created:

 COPY requirements.txt requirements.txt

-#Run and install all required modules in container
+Run and install all required modules in container:

 RUN pip3 install -r requirements.txt

-#Copy current directory files to containers code directory
+Copy current directory files to containers code directory:
 COPY . .

-#RUN app.
+RUN app.
 CMD ["flask", "run"]

+#### To recap

 FROM #
 The FROM keyword tells Docker which base image to use or what should be the main platform for this image.